Nina-Kaufmann/Eternal-Lovers.github.io/README.md

-# Eternal-Lovers.github.io
+# Eternal Lovers
-This is a simple website for my digital-art project "Eternal Lovers"
+A simple art porfolio website for the project "Eternal Lovers" by Nina Kaufmann.
+The website uses https://html5up.net/read-only as template.